 The Chang-Graham Award is granted to one or more Integrative Biology undergraduates conducting field-based ecological research.
 Samantha Chang-Graham, the student for whom this award is named, conducted her IB honors thesis, "Spatial Epiphytization of Cladophora glomerata as a Timescale of Diatom Colonization," under the direction of Professor Mary Power.
-Two awards of up to $3,400 are available for Spring/Summer 2020.
-Applications must be submitted by 11:59pm (PST), February 2.
-Awardees will be notified by email after February 12.
-Questions should be emailed to firstname.lastname@example.org.
+The Chang-Graham Award is temporarily on hold; the information below is from the 2019 cycle.
+Two awards of up to $3,400 are available.
+Questions should be emailed to email@example.com.
 Click here to access the online application.
 Click here to download the required faculty sponsorship form.

 Eligibility and Rules